We've independently reviewed this article to make sure it's as accurate as we can make it.

 However, if the breaker trips almost immediately, you flip the lever, your focus should automatically shift to your circuit breaker.
 It is quite rare for a breaker to trip with nothing plugged in, but that doesn’t mean it can’t happen.

 Breakers can trip for different reasons, so don’t replace your breaker blindly without assessing where the problem is coming from.
 Like any other device in your home, your breaker also gets damaged.
 Check for warning signs and replace your breaker if you notice the following:

 - Scratch marks or signs of wear and tear

 - A breaker that is older than ten years

 - A burning smell coming from the electric box

 - Breaker tripping frequently even when the AC is off

 I do not recommend changing your breaker yourself, particularly if it is your first time handling a breaker.
 If you live in a rented home, your landlord may also be against it.
-While the entire process is quite easy, it is quite dangerous dealing with naked electric wires.
+While the entire process is quite easy, it is quite dangerous to deal with naked electric wires.
 Consider hiring a professional to change the breaker on your behalf and avoid trouble.

 Your AC tripping the breaker is a pretty common problem that you can quickly solve, depending on the extent of the problem.
-Don’t rush to call your electrician before attempting to open the breaker, reset it, or opening the AC to see if there’s anything unusual.
+Don’t rush to call your electrician before attempting to open the breaker, reset it, or open the AC to see if there’s anything unusual.
 Some air conditioners simply need some cleaning to get them working optimally.